 Innovative Industrial Properties (IIPR) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from Innovative Industrial Properties as it approaches its next earnings release.
+Innovative Industrial Properties will be looking to display strength as it nears its next earnings release.
 On that day, Innovative Industrial Properties is projected to report earnings of $1.84 per share, which would represent year-over-year growth of 42.64%.
 Our most recent consensus estimate is calling for quarterly revenue of $58.25 million, up 57.05% from the year-ago period.

-IIPR's full-year Zacks Consensus Estimates are calling for earnings of $6.67 per share and revenue of $204.1 million.
-These results would represent year-over-year changes of +33.4% and +74.6%, respectively.

-Any recent changes to analyst estimates for Innovative Industrial Properties should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Innovative Industrial Properties.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.62% lower within the past month.
-Innovative Industrial Properties is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 2.16% lower.
+Innovative Industrial Properties is holding a Zacks Rank of #4 (Sell) right now.

-Valuation is also important, so investors should note that Innovative Industrial Properties has a Forward P/E ratio of 39.15 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 18.7.
+Valuation is also important, so investors should note that Innovative Industrial Properties has a Forward P/E ratio of 25.54 right now.
+This represents a premium compared to its industry's average Forward P/E of 15.51.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 109, putting it in the top 43% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.